Longtime Mariners fan breaks ankle from tackle by other fan trying to catch a foul ball

-Ramseur, a season ticket holder and devoted fan for over 20 years, says she was tackled by another fan while attempting to catch a foul ball, resulting in a broken ankle.
+Ramseur, a season ticket holder and devoted fan for over twenty years, says she was tackled by another fan while attempting to catch a foul ball, resulting in a broken ankle.

 “I just feel kind of disregarded,” said Ramseur, expressing her disappointment with the Mariners’ lack of response to the incident.